 Patent ductus arteriosus (PDA) is a persistent opening between two major blood vessels leading from the heart.
-This normal connection, called the ductus arteriosus, is a necessary part of the baby's circulatory system before birth.
-It usually closes shortly after the baby is born.
-However, in some individuals it remains open (patent).
-When this occurs, it's called a patent ductus arteriosus.
+The opening, called the ductus arteriosus, is a normal part of a baby's circulatory system before birth that usually closes shortly after birth.
+If it remains open, however, it's called a patent ductus arteriosus.

-A small patent ductus arteriosus often doesn't cause symptoms or problems and may never need treatment.
-Untreated, a large patent ductus arteriosus can cause too much poorly oxygenated blood to flow through the heart, weakening the heart muscle and causing heart failure and other complications.
+A small patent ductus arteriosus often doesn't cause problems and might never need treatment.
+However, a large patent ductus arteriosus left untreated can allow poorly oxygenated blood to flow in the wrong direction, weakening the heart muscle and causing heart failure and other complications.

-Treatment options for repairing a patent ductus arteriosus include monitoring, medications, and closure by cardiac catheterization or surgery.
+Treatment options for a patent ductus arteriosus include monitoring, medications and closure by cardiac catheterization or surgery.

-Patent ductus arteriosus symptoms vary with the size of the defect and the gestational age of the infant at birth.
-A small PDA may cause no signs or symptoms, and may go undetected for some time, even until adulthood.
+Patent ductus arteriosus symptoms vary with the size of the defect and whether the baby is full-term or premature.
+A small PDA might cause no signs or symptoms and go undetected for some time — even until adulthood.
 A large PDA can cause signs of heart failure soon after birth.

-A large PDA, found during infancy or childhood, may cause:
+A large PDA found during infancy or childhood might cause: